iiNet Usage Analyser

 /home/username/.wine/drive_c/windows/profiles/username/Application Data/iiUsage/

-With Wine 1.1.x, the %appdata% location has been changed,
+With Wine 1.1.x and later versions, the %appdata% location has been changed,

 resulting in the iiUsage data directory being in the following location: